Approximating inverse cumulative distribution functions to produce approximate random variables: Multilevel Monte Carlo

 \section{Multilevel Monte Carlo}

 One of the core use cases for our high speed approximate random variables is in Monte Carlo applications.
 Frequently, Monte Carlo is used to estimate expectations of the form $ \mathbb{E}(P) $ of functionals $ P $ which act on solutions $ X $ of stochastic differential equations of the form $ \dd{X_t} = a(t, X_t) \dd{t} + b(t, X_t)\dd{W_t} $ for given drift and diffusion processes $ a $ and $ b $.
-The underlying stochastic process $ X_t $ is itself usually approximated by some $ \hat{X} $ using a numerical method, such as the Euler-Maruyama or Milstein schemes \citep{asmussen2007stochastic,kloeden1999numerical,lord2014introduction}.
-These approximation schemes simulate the stochastic process from time $ t = 0 $ to $ t = T $ over $ N $ time steps of size $ \Delta t = \delta = \tfrac{T}{N} $, where the incremental update at the $ n $-th iteration requires a Gaussian random variable $ Z_n $ to simulate the underlying Wiener process $ W_t $, where $ \Delta W_n = \sqrt{\delta}Z_n $.
-Such types of Monte Carlo simulations are wide spread, with the most famous situation being to price financial options.
+The underlying stochastic process $ X_t $ is itself usually approximated by some $ \widehat{X} $ using a numerical method, such as the Euler-Maruyama or Milstein schemes \citep{asmussen2007stochastic,kloeden1999numerical,lord2014introduction}.
+These approximation schemes simulate the stochastic process from time $ t = 0 $ to $ t = T $ over $ N $ time steps of size $ \Delta t = \delta = \tfrac{T}{N} $, where the incremental update at the $ n $-th iteration requires a Gaussian random variable $ Z_n $ to simulate the increment to the underlying Wiener process $ W_t $, where $ \Delta W_n = \sqrt{\delta}Z_n $.
+Such types of Monte Carlo simulations are widespread, with the most famous application being to price financial options.

 Approximate random variables come into this picture by substituting the exact random variable samples in the numerical scheme with approximate ones.
 This facilitates running faster simulations, at the detriment of introducing error.
 However, using the multilevel Monte Carlo method \citep{giles2008multilevel}, this error can be compensated for with negligible cost.
 Thus, the speed improvements offered by switching to approximate random variables can be largely recovered, and the original accuracy can be maintained.
 A detailed inspection of the error introduced from incorporating approximate Gaussian random variables into the Euler-Maruyama scheme and the associated multilevel Monte Carlo analysis is presented by \citeauthor{giles2020approximate} \citep{giles2020approximate,sheridan2020nested}.
 As such, we will only briefly review the key points of the setup, and focus on detailing the resultant computational savings that can be expected from using approximate random variables.